-This list covers New York City hotels that hold verified LEED Certified (or higher) certification from the U.S. Green Building Council.
-Hotels were selected based on confirmed USGBC certification records, not self-reported claims.
-Only properties with traceable certification data are included.
+This list includes New York City hotels that hold verified LEED certification from the U.S. Green Building Council (USGBC).
+Hotels were selected based on confirmed certification records — not self-reported claims.
+Only properties with a documented LEED certification level (Certified, Silver, Gold, or Platinum) are included.

 How These Hotels Were Selected